For daily wit & wisdom, sign up for the ÃÛÌÒÁµÈË newsletter.

 Use wood ashes to melt the snow and then put down clear plastic to warm the soil.
 The clear plastic lets in the sunlight and UV rays and holds in the heat, allowing the soil to warm up.

 The soil is still pretty cold, it was 45°F on the last sunny day, but dropped back to 40 today since it is cloudy and raw out.
-Looking back thru my records, March 11 was the earliest I have planted peas in this garden and I had to replant them on April 2 because of poor germination.
-Probably rushed the season and the seeds rotted.
+Looking back through my records, March 11 was the earliest I have planted peas in this garden, and I had to replant them on April 2 because of poor germination.
+It probably rushed the season, and the seeds rotted.
 Even though many seed packets say to plant peas as soon as the ground can be worked, the soil temperature really matters.
 At 50°F, it takes 2 weeks for the pea seedlings to emerge, at 60 degrees only 9 days, and at 77 degrees only 6 days.

 Learn More

-One old-time trick is to plant peas when the forsythia start to blossom.
+One old-time trick is to plant peas when the forsythia starts to blossom.
 See more clues of planting by nature’s signs.